Women's Little 500: The Bike

 Little 500 bikes are rather distinctive.
 They are single gear, coaster brake racing bicycles.
 There are two different versions of the bike: the men's and the women's.
-The only difference between the men's and women's bikes is the frame size; the men race on a 56 cm frame, the women's bikes are built on 54 cm frames.
+The only difference between the men's and women's bikes is the frame size; the men race on a 56 cm frame, while the women's bikes are built on 54 cm frames.
 Men and women race on the same 46x18 gearing.
 Every year a new version of the bike is made and then two are given to each team.
 The cost of the bikes are, for the most part, covered in the team registration fees and race sponsorship money.
 At the end of the season, team's are given the option to keep their bikes or to sell them back to IUSF.
 The used bikes are then kept at the track and are rented out by those teams that do not have old bikes.